A Triple Win: Saving a Forest, Protecting Clean Water and Strengthening a City

 Working Woodlands helps landowners sustainably manage their forests while generating a sustainable new revenue stream.
 Certification into the program requires a full forest and carbon inventory, a Forest Stewardship Council (FSC) approved forest management plan, implementation, and monitoring.

-Not only are we keeping forests healthy through the Working Woodlands program, the Conservancy is also helping to generate a new revenue source for the Albany Water Board by developing and marketing the carbon credits to the voluntary carbon market, in which businesses and individuals buy credits to offset their carbon emissions.
+Not only are we keeping forests healthy through the Working Woodlands program, TNC is also helping to generate a new revenue source for the Albany Water Board by developing and marketing the carbon credits to the voluntary carbon market, in which businesses and individuals buy credits to offset their carbon emissions.
 It’s a win-win in the fight against climate change.